gradle/gradle/design-docs/improved-console.md

 # Milestone 1 - Show parallel WIP and summary

 ## Story: Display parallel work in-progress independently by operation
-Show incomplete ProgressOperations on separate lines, up to a specified maximum number.
+Show incomplete `BuildOperations` on separate lines, up to a specified maximum number.

 ### User Visible Changes
 The mainArea is displayed at the top for rendering important messages like warnings and errors.

-`TaskExecutionLogger` no longer sets logging headers.
-This prevents logging of task names in main area.
-To compensate for the user's loss of context, [WARN and ERROR logs can be configured to give more context](#story-log-messages-can-be-configured-to-give-more-context), possibly setting the log category (and allowing `LogEvent` to accept a category) to the build operation description then configuring `StyledTextOutputBackedRenderer` to render category by default.

 In the case where a build process is not attached to a terminal, `OutputEvent`s are handled the same as previous versions of Gradle in that they are streamed to